Teddy34/gatsby-blog/blog/2019-06-28/index.md

 ---
 date: "2019-06-28"
-title: "Clean up your code branches with cond"
+title: "Clean up your code branches with Lodash's _.cond"
 category: "Code Utilities"
 tags: ['Lodash', 'FP']
-banner: "/assets/bg/4.jpg"
+banner: "/assets/bg/pointe-sable-maurice2.jpg"
 ---
 ### Those nasty branches
 Have you already coded or debugged 2000 lines of if/then/else with crazy unreadable conditions?
-Have you raged at the moment your nice switch statement didn't scaled because you needed to add an if statement in one of the case?
+Have you raged at the moment your nice switch statement didn't scaled because you needed to add if statements in your cases?

 Well, looks like Lodash can AGAIN help you.